Michael Crain: Kill the Capulets

 Kill the Capulets is a post-punk band founded in 2009 in Los Angeles, California.
 The members are Michael Crain (vocalist and guitarist), Erick Anguiano, Keith Hendriksen, and Rockey Crane.
 In 2014, they released the album The Stranger, which was produced by the Three One G label.

 Retox

 Retox emerged in Southern California, specifically in San Diego and Los Angeles, in late 2010.
-The band, known for its political disdain, horror themes, and sarcasm, is characterized by a mix of punk, post-punk, hardcore, metal, and even power violence.
+The band's music has been described as punk, post-punk, hardcore, metal, and power violence, and its lyrics are known for their political disdain, horror themes, and sarcasm.
 The lineup includes Justin Pearson (of The Locust, Dead Cross, and Head Wound City), Michael Crain (Dead Cross, Festival of Dead Deer), Ryan Bergmann, and Kevin Avery (Planet B).

 Dead Cross

 Formed in Southern California in November 2015, Dead Cross is a band known for its frantic mix of hardcore and punk.
 The band's lineup includes drummer Dave Lombardo (Slayer, Suicidal Tendencies), guitarist Michael Crain (Retox), bassist Justin Pearson (Retox), and vocalist Mike Patton (Faith No More, Fantômas).

 Their self-titled album, Dead Cross, was produced by Ross Robinson and released in 2017 through Mike Patton’s label Ipecac Recordings and Three One G.